 * * *

-Despite going to bed early the previous night, Maureen had difficulty waking up the next morning.
+Despite falling asleep early the previous night, Maureen had difficulty waking up the next morning.
 Jim, on the other hand, was used to fighting jetlag and was up and dressed by seven.

 "I've ordered room service," he declared cheerfully as his wife groggily stumbled toward the shower.
-"Nothing too big, just a pot of coffee, orange juice, eggs and toast."
+"Nothing too heavy, just a pot of coffee, orange juice, eggs and toast."

 "Who cares about food?
 I just want to go back to sleep."